ericsonga/APCSAReview/_sources/JavaBasics/firstOOClass.rst

 A person's name can actually be broken into parts.
 We can create a name class to handle this.

 .. clickablearea:: name_class
-    :question: Click on the class declaration in the following class definition.
+    :question: Click on the class declaration (not the body of the class) in the following class definition.
 Then click the "Check Me" button to see if you are correct or not.
     :iscode:
     :feedback: The class declaration starts the class.
 It contains the keyword class in it.